mxagar/churn_model_monitoring/Instructions.md

 ### 5. Process Automation

+First:

 - Change `input_folder_path` in `config.json` from `data/development` to `data/production`.
 - Change `output_model_path` in `config.json` from `models/development` to `models/production`.

+Second, create the file `full_process.py`, which performs the following actions:

+- Check if there is new data; if so, continue
+- Check if there is model or data drift; if so:
+  - Re-train
+  - Re-deploy
+  - Run reporting for the re-deployed model
+  - Compute new score for the re-deployed model
+  - Run diagnostics for the re-deployed model

 ## Submission